florent-leclercq/Bayes_InfoTheory/README.md

   * [Supervised Machine Learning basics: Titanic example](Machine_Learning_basics.ipynb)

 ### Acknowledgments ###
-FL thanks Benjamin Wandelt for his own lectures which have inspired a fraction of this material.
+FL thanks Benjamin Wandelt for his own lectures, which have inspired a fraction of this material.

 ### Warranty ###